 Bread for the World - Bread for the World helps Christians translate the Gospel call for justice into effective policies on hunger/poverty issues by prayer, study and action.
 Local group meets monthly for 1 hour to write letters to national legislators.
 Lloyd Schmeidler at 919-475-0056.

 Circles of Support - Provide support to a formerly homeless family or individual on the path to a job and stable housing.
-Catherine Pleil at 919-683-5878, ext.
-59.
+Patricia Basta at 919-493-7746.

 Congress of Latino Organizations - The Congress is a broad-based, multi-issue coalition of grassroots Latino congregations, unions, neighborhood associations, community centers and sports associations dedicated to building relational power among immigrants in NC.
 The coalition seeks to strengthen the voice, leadership and participation of immigrants in local, statewide and federal issues.
 Katushka Olave at 919-281-0731.